Freshman Seminar FMS1207M

 4. Wikipedia: http://en.wikipedia.org; this webpage exists also in other languages and the search is slow, Wikipedia pages are fastest found by entering the search words plus the word "Wikipedia" into Google; Wikipedia often has external links to other webpages; Wikipedia is very comprehensive, but can be edited by everyone which results occasionally in one-sided information.

-5. Encyclopedia Britannica: http://www.britannica.com; An online encyclopedia, some parts are not as comprehensive as Wikipedia, but it is written by professional editors with the goal to give precise and reliable information; F. Stephan is subscriber of the online version of the Encyclopedia Britannica.
+5. Encyclopedia Britannica: http://www.britannica.com; this is an online encyclopedia, some parts are not as comprehensive as Wikipedia, but it is written by professional editors with the goal to give precise and reliable information.

-6. Amazon: http://www.amazon.com; This online book shop displays a lot of information on books which can be bought; in the case that you want to order books, please note that this company sits in (several) foreign countries and hence postal charges are higher than displayed on the webpage, prices are given in foreign currencies and subcontractors do mostly not deliver to Singapore.
+6. Amazon: http://www.amazon.com; this is an online book shop displays a lot of information on books which can be bought; in the case that you want to order books, please note that this company sits in (several) foreign countries and hence postal charges are higher than displayed on the webpage, prices are given in foreign currencies and subcontractors do mostly not deliver to Singapore.